top of page

 My intention is also for the portraits to be real.
 Real, as in alive.
 Photo-realism is not my goal; I agree with Matisse that exactitude is not truth.
 I never use grids or projections in order to be true to my experience of the subject during the entire painting process.
 As I paint, I see more clearly and make changes, and that is all part of the process.

 Although I am grateful for the technology to share images of my paintings online, they must be seen in person, where the face takes up most of one’s field of vision.
 It is in this way that one can have the direct meditative experience that they offer.
-Also, although each portrait can stand alone, my vision from the beginning has been for the paintings to be seen all together.
-They complement and amplify each other, as well as reveal the development of my process through time.

 bottom of page